var base_url = 'https://www.bapugraphics.com/';

 of the document.

 The element is removed from the normal document flow; no space is created for the element in the page layout.
 Instead, it is positioned relative to its closest positioned ancestor if any; otherwise, it is placed relative to the initial containing block.
 Its final position is determined by the values of toprightbottom, and left.
-This value creates a new stacking context when the value of z-index is not auto.
+This value creates a new stacking context when the value z-index is not auto.
 Absolutely positioned boxes can have margins, and they do not collapse with any other margins.

 CSS Position - Fixed

 The element is removed from the normal document flow; no space is created for the element in the page layout.
-Instead, it is positioned relative to the screen's viewport and doesn't move when scrolled.
+Instead, it is positioned relative to the screen’s viewport and doesn’t move when scrolled.
 Its final position is determined by the values of toprightbottom, and left.
 This value always creates a new stacking context.
-When an ancestor has the transform or perspective property set to something other than none, that ancestor is used as the container instead of the viewport (see CSS Transforms Spec).
+When an ancestor has the transform or perspective property set to something other than, that ancestor is used as the container instead of the viewport (see CSS Transforms Spec).
 In printed documents, the element is placed in the same position on every page.

-Fixed positioning is similar to absolute positioning, with the exception that the element's containing block is the viewport.
+Fixed positioning is similar to absolute positioning, with the exception that the element containing the block is the viewport.
 This can be used to create a floating element that stays in the same position regardless of scrolling.
-In the example below, box "One" is fixed at 80 pixels from the top of the page and 10 pixels from the left.
+In the example below, box “One” is fixed at 80 pixels from the top of the page and 10 pixels from the left.
 Even after scrolling, it remains in the same place relative to the viewport.

 CSS Position - Sticky

-The element is positioned according to the normal flow of the document, and then offset relative to its flow root and containing block based on the values of toprightbottom, and left.
+The element is positioned according to the normal flow of the document and then offset relative to its flow root and containing block based on the values of toprightbottom, and left.
 The offset does not affect the position of any other elements.
 This value always creates a new stacking context.
-The effect of sticky on table-related elements is the same as relative.
-Note that sticky, by specification, will not work inside element with overflow: hidden or auto. (ref: Github issue on W3C CSSWG)
+The effect of sticky on table-related elements is the same as the relative.
+Note that sticky, by specification, will not work inside an element with overflow: hidden or auto. (ref: Github issue on W3C CSSWG)

 Sticky positioning can be thought of as a hybrid of relative and fixed positioning.
 A stickily positioned element is treated as relatively positioned until it crosses a specified threshold, at which point it is treated as fixed until it reaches the boundary of its parent.
 For example.